sapegin/washingcode-book/manuscript/Avoid_reassigning_variables.md

 expect(areEventsValid([{fromDate: 4, toDate: 1}, {fromDate: 1, toDate: 2}])).toBe(false)
 -->

-Here we’re checking that _every_ event is valid, which would be more clear with the `.every()` array method:
+Here we’re checking that _every_ event is valid, which would be more clear with the `every()` array method:

 ```js
 function areEventsValid(events) {